Milan Zonneveld: Telstar

 On 21 May 2025, Zonneveld agreed to join Telstar.
 Days later, the club won promotion to the top flight via the play-offs, returning to the Eredivisie for the first time in 47 years.

 He made his Eredivisie debut on 10 August 2025, starting in a 2–0 away defeat to Ajax at the Johan Cruyff Arena.
 On 28 September 2025, he registered two assists in a 4–2 home win over Go Ahead Eagles—Telstar's first home victory of the season.
 His first Telstar and Eredivisie goal followed on 19 October 2025, when he reduced the deficit in the 85th minute, heading in a Tyrese Noslin cross in a 3–2 home defeat to Heerenveen.
 On 29 October, he scored a hat-trick in a 5–0 KNVB Cup win away to FC Lisse, taking home the match ball as Telstar advanced to the next round.

+Sparta Rotterdam

+On 3 February 2026, Zonneveld signed a three-and-a-half-year contract with a one-year option with Eredivisie club Sparta Rotterdam.

 Personal life

 While playing in the lower divisions, Zonneveld worked in the laboratory at the Tata Steel plant in IJmuiden, primarily taking samples and managing wastewater processes.
 He has described prioritising proximity to home, finishing his studies, and gaining playing time as factors behind his moves in the early stages of his career.